The unrolled quantum group inside Lusztig's quantum group of divided powers: Diagonal Nichols algebras

-gives rise to the Nichols algebra $\B(V)=U_v(\sl(2|1))^+$.
-In fact for super-Lie algebras there are different non-equivalent Borel parts.
-Correspondingly the Weyl groupoid action (an odd reflection) changes the braiding matrix above to a different type of Weyl chamber:
+This datum gives rise to the Nichols algebra $\B(V)=U_q(\sl(2|1))^+$ respectively $\B(V)=u_q(\sl(2|1))^+$, and it makes very transparent how a Weyl group is generalized to a Weyl groupoid: Already for super-Lie algebras there are different non-isomorphic Borel parts, and correspondingly different types of Weyl chambers.
+Correspondingly, there are some reflections (called odd reflections for super Lie algebras) that changes our initial braiding matrix to a different type of Weyl chamber:

-\end{example} Let $V$ be as usual realized as a Yetter-Drinfeld module over an abelian group $G$, say $G=\Z^\rank$, so $q_{ij}$ is given by a bicharacter $\chi(g_i,g_j)$.
-The quantum double construction can be used in the same way for an arbitrary Nichols algebra of diagonal type to define an analog of the quantum group $U(\chi)$, see \cite{Heck10}\cite{AY13}.\\
+In this example, these two different Weyl chambers still have the same Cartan matrix, but already the super Lie algebra $D(2,1;\alpha)$ demonstrates that this is not always the case.
+All Weyl groupoids and root systems were classified in \cite{CH09}. \end{example} Let $V$ be as usual realized as a Yetter-Drinfeld module over an abelian group $G$, say $G=\Z^n$, so $q_{ij}$ is given by a bicharacter $\chi(g_i,g_j)$.
+The quantum double construction can be used in the same way for an arbitrary Nichols algebra of diagonal type to define an analog of the quantum group $U(\chi)$, see \cite{Heck10,AY13}.\\

 Now let us consider $U(\chi(v))$ with braiding matrix $q(v)_{ij}=\chi(v)(g_i,g_j)$ depending on a free parameter $v\in\C^\times$ as above, i.e. over the field $\Q(v)$.
-We can of course proceed precisely as in \cite{Lus90}: \begin{definition} Use the generalizations of Lusztig's automorphism to construct root vectors $E_\alpha,F_\alpha\in U(V,q_{ij})$ for all roots $\alpha$ as in \cite{Heck10}.
+We can of course proceed precisely as in \cite{Lus90}: Use the generalizations of Lusztig's symmetries to construct root vectors ${E_\alpha,F_\alpha\in U(V,q_{ij})}$ for all roots $\alpha$ as in \cite{Heck10}.
 Then we can define the Hopf subalgebra and $\Z[v,v^{-1}]$-submodule $A$ generated by all PBW monomials in the root vectors resp. by all PBW monomial in divided powers of the root generators.

-Then for a specific value $q\in \C^\times$, e.g. a root of unity, specialization $\otimes_{\Z[v,v^{-1}]} \C_q$ given then two complex Hopf algebras, which could be seen as generalized versions of the Kac-Procesi-DeConcini quantum group $U^\K(\chi)$ and the Lusztig quantum group of divided powers $U^\L(\chi)$. \end{definition} \begin{question} It is not obvious that these algebras have the properties one would expect.
-Most severely, one would like to prove that indeed $A$ is an integral form $A\otimes_{\Z[v,v^{-1}]} \Q(v)$, so that the PBW-monomials are a vector space basis of the specialization (a-priori the specialization could be trivial!).
-Apparently there are subtleties in the choice of prefactors for each Lusztig isomorphism. \end{question}
+Then for a specific value $q\in \C^\times$, e.g. a root of unity, specialization $\otimes_{\Z[v,v^{-1}]} \C_q$ given then two complex Hopf algebras, which could be seen as generalized versions of the Kac-Procesi-DeConcini quantum group $U^\K(\chi)$ and the Lusztig quantum group of divided powers $U^\L(\chi)$.

-Once these questions are settled, the author conjectures that the Borel parts $U^\K(\chi)^\pm$ resp. $U^\L(\chi)^\pm$ are the distinguished pre- resp. post-Nichols algebra in \cite{A15} resp. \cite{AAB15}.
-But we expect moreover that again the Cartan part of the Lie algebra $H_\alpha$ (with the same formula as above) gives a realization of the unrolled small quantum group inside Lusztig's quantum group of divided powers.
-Moreover we would also again like to study the hybrid quantum group $U^{\K\L}(\chi)$.\\